There's Friends and Then There's Social Media Friends

 Anyway, pruning my Facebook friendship list got me thinking about how people maintain social media "friends" when their relationships are built on such a wobbly foundations to start with.

-On social media when somebody "friends you", they aren't necessarily declaring their genuine friendship for you.
-You might not have the history, congruity, and mutual affinity required for that.
+When people "friend" each other on social media, they aren't necessarily declaring their genuine friendship for each other.
+They might not have the history, congruity, and mutual affinity required for that.

-At a minimum, they're simply allowing you to share your thoughts with them in the form of your posts and updates.
+They're simply agreeing to share thoughts with one another in the form of posts and updates.

 That's it.
-Unless you are real world friends with them, that's all you can really count on.
-(And truth be told, they might not even be doing that – they could friend you and immediately turn off updates from you in their feeds, for example.)
+Unless you are real world friends with somebody, that's the most you can usually say for your social media friendships as a whole.
+(And truth be told, even that little bit might not exist – a person could friend you and immediately turn off updates from you in their feeds, for example.)

 The reasons people allow others who might not be real-world friends to share their thoughts varies greatly.
 Maybe it's out of respect for some old or weak connection – a shared school or workplace, perhaps.
 Maybe they're distantly related by blood or marriage.
 Maybe they just think the friend is attractive or that he/she might be interesting, and wants to be a real world friend.
 There are a million different reasons.

-I pruned my Facebook friendship list because I felt like some of my Facebook "friends" didn't have much respect or appreciation for the power and responsibility of that channel.
+I pruned my Facebook friendship list because I felt like some of my Facebook friends didn't have much respect or appreciation for the power and responsibility of that direct channel.

 In the real world, it's a basic rule of socialization that you shouldn't necessarily share everything you're thinking.
-You may eat the worst meal of your life at your dear sweet grandmother's house, but that doesn't mean you should let her know that.
+You may eat the worst meal of your life at your dear, sweet grandmother's house, but that doesn't mean you should let her know that.
 That's why I don't post much on Facebook about my political, social, or religious views.
-I don't even post much of that stuff here on my blog.
+The most I ever do is "like" such a post.

 But some of my Facebook friends had no filter between their brains and their keyboards.
 They were constantly derogatory towards people who shared my values and, by association, towards me.
-And I'm not talking about the occasional post, which we all just let slide.
-I'm talking dozens of posts every day.
-And not posts that simply advocated a point of view.
-It was mostly posts that vilified anybody with an opposing point of view.
+(Because that is the way it works folks — when you make generalizations about groups of people, you are in fact speaking about anybody who identifies with those groups, even if you didn't mention them by name.)
+To be crystal clear, I'm not talking about posts that simply advocated a point of view.
+That wouldn't be an issue.
+I'm talking about mean-spirited, personal posts that attacked people with an opposing point of view.
+And I'm also not referring to the occasional ranting post that we all just let slide.
+I'm referring to people who did it regularly.
+In fact for some of these people, it made up the vast majority of their social media contribution.
 The frequency and volume of these posts showed that these "friends" spent a lot of their discretionary time and energy on this.